NicklasXYZ/dart_openfaas/template/dart/README.md

     http://localhost:8000/ \
     echo

-# If nothing was changed in the 'test-function/function/lib/src/function_base.dart' file before
+# If nothing was changed in the 'test-function/function' directory before
 # deployment then we should just see the default response:
 >> Hello from Gleam & OpenFaaS!